-Currently, I work at the University of South Africa (UNISA) in Pretoria, South Africa, as part of the core research group at the Academy for African Languages and Science (AALS), under Prof Laurette Pretorius.
-AALS is a strategic project within the School of Interdisciplinary Research and Graduate Studies (SIRGS) under the College of Graduate Studies (CGS) on the Muckleneuk Campus of UNISA in Pretoria.
+My work at the University of South Africa (UNISA) in Pretoria, South Africa is coming to an end.
+I was part of the core research group at the Academy for African Languages and Science (AALS) under Prof Laurette Pretorius until her retirement in 2018 and under Nozibele Nomdebevana in 2019.
+AALS was a strategic project within the School of Interdisciplinary Research and Graduate Studies (SIRGS) under the College of Graduate Studies (CGS) on the Muckleneuk Campus of UNISA in Pretoria.

 Broadly speaking, my vision is to contribute to the development of language technology for lesser-resourced languages in South Africa.
-I aim to apply my knowledge of corpora, alignment and machine translation to this context, and have done so to an extent (see publications).
-However, I am also interested in the application of bootstrapping techniques for resource development, terminology extraction and processing, as well as computational morphology for agglutinative languages such as Zulu.
-I am also currently involved in corpus development, instead of just working on bitexts and treebanks (see AALS website).
+I aim to apply my knowledge of corpora, digitisation and machine translation to this context.

 Ph.D. thesis (2008-2013)

-In the context of the PaCo-MT project (see below) I have undertaken research in various approaches to the problem of tree alignment, focusing on the alignment of constituents (non-terminals) and the interplay with existing word alignments and other important features.
-I look at the problem from both a statistical and a rule-based perspective.
-Most notably, I implement Eric Brill's transformation-based learning algorithm to construct a classifier that can align trees both from scratch and as a tool to correct errors in the output of statistical alignment.
+In the context of the PaCo-MT project (see below) I performed research on various approaches to the problem of tree alignment, focusing on the alignment of constituents (non-terminals) and the interplay with existing word alignments and other important features.
+I investigated the problem from both a statistical and a rule-based perspective.
+Most notably, I implemented Eric Brill's transformation-based learning algorithm to construct a classifier that can align trees both from scratch and as a tool to correct errors in the output of statistical alignment.

 Parse and Corpus-Based Machine Translation (PaCo-MT) (2008-2011)